Biden formalises US support for Finland, Sweden joining NATO | Law-Order

 The countries sought out NATO membership earlier this year to guarantee their security in the wake of Russian President Vladimir Putin's offensive in Ukraine.
 The North Atlantic Treaty Organization's rules require the consent of all of its 30 existing members before Finland and Sweden can officially accede into the alliance, which is expected in the coming months.

 The candidacies of the two prosperous Northern European nations have won ratification from more than half of the NATO member nations in the roughly three months since the two applied.
-It marks the speediest expansion of the pact of mutual defense among the United States and democratic allies in Europe in its 73-year history.
+It marks one of the speediest expansions of the pact of mutual defense among the United States and democratic allies in Europe in its 73-year history.

 U.S. State and Defense officials consider the two countries net “security providers,” strengthening NATO's defense posture in the Baltics in particular.
 Finland is expected to exceed NATO's 2% gross domestic product defense spending target in 2022, and Sweden has committed to meet the 2% goal.